Hoyasumii/bee-movie/README.md

 OK.

-You got a rain advisor
+You got a rain advisory